Are Tattoos Bad For Your Liver?

 The tattoo process involves the penetration of the skin, your body’s largest organ.
 Thus, it’s advisable to be aware and educated on the ingredients within the ink.
 The U.S. Food and Drug Administration categorizes tattoos under cosmetics; therefore, it doesn’t regulate tattoo practice or the tattoo dye used in tattoo parlors.

 It does, however, advise consumers to be wary of the tattoo parlors and artists they use.
-This message is particularly important after it became aware of contaminated inks in certain tattoo inks.
+This message is particularly important after it became aware of contaminants in certain tattoo inks.

 Hazardous carriers could hold: